 When you own and operate an adventure tourism company you are not simply signing up for a job, you are choosing a lifestyle.
 We were always committed to having the business change and evolve in order to fit well with our lives, while continuing to focus on Quality over Quantity.

 2016 brought more change in ownership when Erin Pehar along with her partner Ryan and young son Miles purchased 100% of the company.
-We love that the business has, in a way, gone full circle – over 25 years later is now a small business run by a young and growing family once again.
+In 2019 little Emerson joined the family and the business!
+We love that the business has, in a way, gone full circle – 30 years later is now a small business run by a young and growing family once again.

 MHO Adventures has broadened into an Experiential Education provider while continuing the tradition of being an excellent guiding company.
-Expedition Food Service is also becoming a sizable piece of our operation.
-In the interest of all of this growth and expansion, MHO Adventures operations are now run out of a more central base in Huntsville, ON.
+Expedition Food Service has become a sizable piece of our operation.

 Our environmental philosophy is quite simply to live as an equal party within the ecosystems in which we are travelling.
 We recognize that we, humans, are a part of the ecosystems we are visiting and will have an impact.
 Our goal is to make it a positive impact rather than a negative one.
 We also recognize that we as a race have developed a tendency to manipulate, devastate and destroy species and ecosystems upon our arrival.
 We will be responsible in how we travel through the wilderness and conscientious of our actions and their impact.
 Our goal is to live as ‘one’ with the environment.
 Our environment is of utmost importance to us and we do everything in our power to make sure that we do not compromise its integrity.